 Marketing expenses are expensive.
 Your business can save a significant amount of money by repurposing content from events to advertise your virtual events to promote future ones.
 It can be used for advertising or social media and help boost brand awareness.

-Keeping all the content together within one app or platform that can record, save, and post content as a virtual event takes place is the perfect way to collect content for later.
+Keeping all the content together within one mobile event app or platform that can record, save, and post content as a virtual event takes place is the perfect way to collect content for later.

 Lastly, having high-quality user-generated content can be created which in itself can be repurposed in social media, future awareness and building out communities for year-long engagement.